rongqianma/visualdashboard/README.md

 One can make edits to these files by navigating to the src/pages directory

+## Dashboard

+- Consists of multiple elements, callbacks and settings.
+- To enable plot interactivity, callbacks have been designed in order for seamless updates.

+**What is a callback?**
+Dash apps are made interactive through Dash Callbacks: chainable functions that are automatically called whenever a UI element is changed.

+Callbacks have been defined for the following filter elements:
+1) Year Slider
+User can select a year range between 2008 and 2023.

+Interacts with
+Cards
+Graph 1
+Graph 2
+Data Table

+2) Journal Dropdown
+User can select one or more journals from the drop-down.

+Interacts with
+Cards
+Graph 1
+Graph 2
+Data Table

+3) Keyword Dropdown
+User can select one or more data visualization keywords from the drop down.

+Interacts with
+Graph 1
+Graph 2
+Data Table

 # How to host the dash application on Render?